ahl27/CompGenomicsBioc2022/README.md

 ### Conclusion

-At the conclusion of this workshop, users will be able to perform the following tasks in R:
+By working through this website, users will be able to perform the following tasks in R:

 * Visualize sequence data
+* Work with big genomic data
 * Identify and annotate genes from sequence data
 * Identify COGs from a set of gene calls
 * Build phylogenies at the species and gene level